 For many, taking care of their finger nails is about appearances.
 Your fingernails are visible the majority of the time, and during the summer you most likely wear sandals that show off your toe nails, too.
-Seeing unsightly nail fungus is not what people want to see.
+Seeing unsightly and nasty looking nail fungus infections, whether they be finger or toe nail, is not what people want to see.

 What you may not realize, however, is that the condition of your fingernails influences much more than how you look.
 Your finger nails are a very susceptible part of your physical body and are vulnerable to a variety of diseases and unhealthy conditions.

 When your fingernails are unhealthy, it can also be a symptom that another internal, much more serious, health disorder exists.